spyder-ide/spyder-docs/doc/panes/variableexplorer.rst

 Options menu
 ============

-The options menu in the top right of the Variable Explorer pane allows you filter the objects shown by a number of different criteria.
+The options ("hamburger") menu in the top right of the Variable Explorer pane allows you filter the objects shown by a number of different criteria, which can be toggled on and off with the filter button to the right of the toolbar.

 .. image:: /images/variable_explorer/variable-explorer-menu.png
    :alt: Spyder Variable Explorer, with options menu

-It also allows you to display the min and max of Numpy arrays instead of a preview of their values.
+It also allows you to display the min and max of NumPy arrays instead of a preview of their values.

 .. image:: /images/variable_explorer/variable-explorer-array-min-max.png
    :width: 500